Soccer Jersey Numbers Explained: The Starting 11

 How do you pick a jersey number in soccer?

-What is the difference between box to box midfielders, holding midfielders, central midfielders, attacking midfielders, and defensive midfielders?
+What is the difference between box-to-box midfielders, holding midfielders, central midfielders, attacking midfielders, and defensive midfielders?

 Who were the best national team soccer players at the FIFA World Cup 2022?